Answered by: Dr. James St.Clair, Director of Veterinary Medicine, TopDog Health and Rehabilitation.

 Now if we were to break 75 of the 100 small cables, then yes the two poles would still be held together but they would be very unstable.
 The unfortunate reality is that eventually no matter what you did, the remaining 25 small cables would also break and then…disaster…a full tear.

 Dogs on the other hand do not have this luxury.
-Dogs naturally walk with their knees bend at a slight angle.
-Therefore when a dog puts weight on their leg…instantly they feel the instability and therefore pain.
+Dogs naturally walk with their knees bent at a slight angle.
+Therefore when a dog puts weight on their leg…instantly they feel instability and therefore pain.